 In the UK you might be asked to prove that there are no obstacles by Estonian law for you to get married.
 This document is called a Certificate of No Impediment and Estonian citizens who have registered their place of residency in the UK can apply for the certificate through the embassy by post.

-Please fill out the following application form (PDF) and send it to us together with a copy of your and your future spouse’s passport or ID-card, and the state fee by Postal Order (cheque from a post office; payable to Estonian Embassy) or by bank transfer.
+Please fill out the following application form (PDF) and send it to us together with a copy of your and your future spouse’s passport or ID-card, and pat the state fee by bank transfer.
 According to the Estonian regulations, the certificate will expire if the marriage is not contracted within six months after the certificate has been issued.

-In case you are required to submit your Estonian birth certificate and divorce certificate, you can apply for the English version of the document through the embassy by post, or through the e-population register.
+In case you are required to submit your Estonian birth certificate and divorce certificate, you can apply for the English version of the document through the e-population register, or through the embassy by post.

 After getting married in the UK, you need to send your original marriage certificate (apostille’d) together with your and your spouse’s passport copy to the embassy, so that your marital status in the Estonian Population Register can be updated.
 You also have the right to either keep your old surname or take your spouse’s surname, until your first Estonian citizen’s identification document application since the marriage.
 You can apply for a new passport/ID-card with your spouse’s surname by submitting your marriage certificate (apostille’d), a letter of request and a copy of your and your spouse’s passports/ID-cards.

-If you wish to submit your UK marriage certificate (and a new passport/ID-card application) in Estonia, please make sure to have your marriage certificate apostille’d at the UK Foreign and Commonwealth Office.
+If you wish to use your UK marriage certificate (and a new passport/ID-card application) in Estonia, please make sure to have your marriage certificate apostille’d by the Legalisation Office of the UK Foreign, Commonwealth and Development Office.

 In order to get married in Estonia, the couple must submit a written application to a Vital Statistics Office, notary or minister of religion who has the right to marry couples.
 For detailed information about the required documents and the possible need for translations, please contact the notary, the church or the Vital Statistics Office in Estonia where you are planning to get married.
 The list of required documents can also be found on the Tallinn Vital Statistics Office website.

 British citizens will need their valid passport, birth certificate, certificate of no impediment (and divorce certificate if previously divorced) in order to get married in Estonia.
 British citizens can apply for a certificate of no impediment at their local register office in the UK.
-The UK birth certificate, certificate of no impediment (and divorce certificate if divorced) have to be apostille’d by the Foreign and Commonwealth Office.
+The UK birth certificate, certificate of no impediment (and divorce certificate if divorced) have to be apostille’d by the Legalisation Office of the UK Foreign, Commonwealth and Development Office.

 Please note that the UK issues certificates of no impediment only to British citizens.
-Therefore, if an Estonian citizen who lives in the UK is required to present a confirmation that he/she has not married in the UK, then it is not possible to get such a document from the UK.
-In this case, an Estonian citizen has to make a written statement while getting married in Estonia to confirm that there are no obstacles for him/her to get married.
-If required, it is possible to apply for a reissue of your Estonian marriage certificate in English through the Embassy by post.
+Therefore, if an Estonian citizen who lives in the UK is required to present confirmation that they have not married in the UK, it is not possible to get such a document from the UK authorities.
+In this case, an Estonian citizen has to make a written statement while getting married in Estonia to confirm that there are no obstacles for them to get married.

 In the UK, after marriage you have the right to either keep your old surname or take your spouse’s surname, up until your first Estonian citizen’s identification document application since the marriage.
 You can apply for a new passport/ID-card with your spouse’s surname by submitting your marriage certificate (apostille’d) and copy of your spouse’s passport/ID-card along with the passport application.